dvquentincarrel/shell_stuff/README.md

 ## Setting up
 Running the `make` should be enough.
 Most things are installed under ~/.config/.../ Executables are installed under ~/.local/bin/
+Run `make clobber=f` to force symlink creation